 - The extent to which the actual physical effects of ongoing climate change will have an impact on businesses is still difficult to call, although the projections of the Intergovernmental Panel on Climate Change suggest that it will be significant.

-The political climate will be no less volatile, neither internationally nor in the domestic politics of most major economies.
+The political climate will remain volatile, both internationally and in the domestic politics of most major economies.
 The shifting balance of power between the US and China is dramatically reshaping trade and diplomatic relationships.
-Potential flashpoints could lead to significant disruption of business and supply chains.
+There may be further flashpoints, with trade disputes and military conflicts leading to significant disruption of business and supply chains.

-Businesses still repairing the damage of the early 2020’s must turn their attention to the next set of challenges.
-Scanning the environment and anticipating them will be critical.
+Scanning the environment and anticipating the next set of challenges will be critical.
 At a time when you will be at an advanced stage of thinking about budgets and plans for 2023, our guest speaker, a prominent economic commentator, will give us a timely perspective on how the economic environment of 2023 and beyond might develop.